-If the Renewal Corporation determines that fish relocation is necessary at a Monitored Tributary, the Renewal Corporation will promptly commence capture and relocation, typically within 48 hours.
+If the Renewal Corporation determines, in consultation with the ARG, that fish relocation is necessary at a Monitored Tributary, the Renewal Corporation will promptly commence capture and relocation, typically within 48 hours.
 The number of crew members required will depend on the level of effort needed at that tributary and on the capture equipment that will be used.
+The level of effort required will be determined by the Renewal Corporation following consultation with the ARG.